Department of Administrative Services (1975–1984)

 The Department of Administrative Services was an Australian government department that existed between December 1975 and December 1984.
 It was the second so-named Commonwealth department.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 22 December 1975 (reproduced by the National Archives), the department dealt with:
+According to the Administrative Arrangements Order made on 22 December 1975 (reproduced by the National Archives), the department dealt with: